bth5032/DY-GAN/gan/plotting/README.md

 Specify `fnames` and `data` to be the pattern for predictions over various epochs and the "truth data" file.
 This will plot the mean and standard deviation (compared to real) over time for various distributions.

+# compare_models.py

+Specify directory containing history.pkl files and a short name for the model in `modelinfos`.
+This will plot various statistics vs. epoch number for the specified models.